-NOW, THEREFORE, BE IT RESOLVED, that pursuant to Section 66.1001(4)(b) of the Wisconsin Statutes, the Town of Brookfield Plan Commission hereby recommends approval of the Town of Brookfield's Comprehensive Plan entitled "Town of Brookfield 2042 Comprehensive Plan".
+NOW, THEREFORE, BE IT RESOLVED, that pursuant to Wis.
+Stat. § 66.1001(4)(b), the Town of Brookfield Plan Commission hereby approves the Town of Brookfield's Comprehensive Plan entitled "Town of Brookfield 2022-2042 Comprehensive Plan".

-BE IT FURTHER RESOLVED that the Plan Commission does hereby recommend that the Town Board enact an ordinance adopting the Comprehensive Plan.
+BE IT FURTHER RESOLVED that the Plan Commission hereby recommends that the Town Board enact an Ordinance adopting the "Town of Brookfield 2022-2042 Comprehensive Plan".